 Price Growth Since 2015: 12%

-Just south-west of the city centre, Selly Oak sits close to the University of Birmingham and has proved popular with students.
+Just south-west of the city centre, Selly Oak sits close to the University of Birmingham and has proved popular with students offering many opportunities with buy to let properties in Birmingham.
 Offering direct access to Birmingham in 10 minutes by train, Selly Oak has its own thriving retail and dining scenes.
 Selly Oak Shopping Park comprises nearly 190,000 sq ft of retail space and a number of large brands to shop with.

 While the average property sits at around £220,000, excellent rental price growth means buy-to-let investors can take advantage, particularly with the large student population nearby.

-What are the key factors for choosing Birmingham Buy-to-Let properties?
+What are the key factors for choosing buy to let properties in Birmingham?

 When compiling this list, we considered a number of factors including house price, rental properties, transport and amenities.